 We strive to complete all returns within 14 days of receiving your tax information.
 However, missing information or incorrect records may delay the completion of your return.
 In addition, you will need to review your return, sign Form 887 and submit the signed Form 8879 to us before we can e-file your return.

-The cost to prepare financial statements can vary greatly based on the type of statements needed, the scope of the engagement and the time required to complete the project.
+The cost to prepare financial statements can vary greatly based on the type of statements needed, the scope of the engagement, and the time required to complete the project.
+No matter the cost involved, the benefits to your business will be tenfold.
 Please contact us to discuss your needs!

 Yes, in order to ensure your heirs receive what you intended, it’s important to have your estate plan in place.
 This article can help you learn more about the estate planning basics.